 Be it an office, classroom, warehouse, clinic, or storefront, almost everyone has to travel to work in some way, shape, or form.
 This means spending time on the road, and unfortunately in the Philippines, especially highly urban areas like Metro Manila and Metro Cebu, what should be a few minutes’ commute can become an hour, or two, or worse.

-As government “solutions” to address bad traffic still leave very much to be desired, and kind of leaves us to have to accept it as a part of (work) life, it is seemingly up to companies themselves, for now anyway, to develop ways to make the problem a little more bearable for their people and their people overall.
+As government “solutions” to address bad traffic still leave very much to be desired, it is seemingly up to companies themselves, for now anyway, to develop ways to make the problem a little more bearable for their people.

-Being one of these employers, you may want to consider the following work perks, which are actually provided by some of the world’s most well known companies to its employees, in making constant traffic problems for your operations and your team.
+Being one of these employers, you may want to consider the following work perks, which are actually provided by some of the world’s most well-known companies to its employees, to lessen the constant traffic problems for your operations and your team.

 Technology has increasingly enabled employees to work remotely, as well as during non-standard hours.
 Offered to their employees by major multinational companies like Amazon and Colgate-Palmolive, “working off-site” continues to be among the most recommended ways to get around the problem of constant heavy traffic.

 Indeed, working from home, or anywhere else for that matter, means there are fewer employees on the road commuting to work.
-In terms of operations, employees working remotely save time from their non-commute, and are able to get a head start in the day and complete their tasks/produce their output for their employers sooner rather than later.
+In terms of operations, employees working remotely save time from their non-commute, and are able to get a head start in the day and complete their tasks and produce their output for their employers sooner rather than later.